-- Accounting of contra revenue is very complicated, as the same is increased accounting work.
+- Accounting for contra revenue is very complicated, as the same is increased accounting work.
 It adversely affects many accounts such as cash account if the company sells the goods on cash, debtors accountDebtors AccountA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
-The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. if the company sells the goods on credit, stock account, and sales account as the same as reversed.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. , if the company sells the goods on credit, stock account, and sales, account as the same as reversed.

-- The company will have to maintain separate manpower for such accounting.
+- The company will have to maintain separate human resources for such accounting.

-- A company should have a policy for not to return the goods which have been sold, not provide sales rebates and discounts on products.
+- A company should have a policy not to return the goods sold and not provide sales rebates and discounts on products.

-- The company should know the reasons for the increase in contra-revenue on a monthly basis so that extra cost and time can be saved.
+- The company should know the reasons for the increase in contra-revenue every month to save extra cost and time.

-- The company should use the first method of accounting of contra revenue so that financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
-These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. can be representing better and as per accounting guidelines.
+- The company should use the first method of accounting for contra revenue so that financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. can be represented better and as per accounting guidelines.

-The company should maintain a separate accounting of contra revenue for a better presentation of financial statements and can estimate the quality of the product.
+The company should maintain a separate accounting of contra revenue for a better presentation of financial statements and estimate the product’s quality.

 This has been a guide to what is Contra Revenue Account & its definition.
 Here we understand the formula of contra revenue along with journal entries examples, advantages, disadvantages, and limitations.
 You can learn more about accounting from the following articles –